corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 ## Start the IOU flow

-Now that our nodes are running, order one of them to create an IOU by kicking off our `IOUFlow`.
+Once your nodes are running, order one of them to create an IOU by triggering the `IOUFlow`.
 In a larger app, you’d generally provide a web API sitting on top of our node.
 Here, for simplicity, you’ll be interacting with the node via its built-in CRaSH shell.